Information about our school counselors and program

 School counselors, a school psychologist, and a social worker form the Student Services team at Colvin Run ES.
 Each discipline has unique skills and training, and together they provide a stronger team than any single profession could provide on its own.
 Students, parents, staff, and school benefit from the student services team.

-All students at Colvin Run will learn the skills and knowledge necessary to further their academic and personal/social goals in order to work toward being college and career ready.
+- All of our students will learn the skills and knowledge necessary to further their academic and personal/social goals in order to work toward being college and career ready.

 School Psychology Services

 School psychologists are mental health specialists with knowledge of child development, the psychology of learning, behavior management and intervention, monitoring the progress of students, and program evaluation.
 School psychologists apply this knowledge using a problem-solving approach to help bring about positive changes in the learning environment, attitude, and motivation.

 Services offered by the school psychologist may be provided directly to the student or indirectly by working with teachers, parents, and other care givers; however, all services provided by the school psychologist are intended to enhance the academic and social emotional success of students.
 Minimum requirements to be a school psychologist include a 60-hour master's degree program and a one-year full-time internship; many FCPS school psychologists hold doctoral degrees.

 School social workers focus on family and community factors that influence learning.
 They provide intensive services for students facing issues that pose risks to their academic success such as parent divorce and separation, poverty, truancy, chronic illness, mental health problems, conduct problems, child abuse, etc.